mapcrafter/mapcrafter/README.md

 `rotations = [top-left] [top-right] [bottom-right] [bottom-left]`

 This is a list of rotations to render the world from.
-You can rotate the world by n*90 degrees.
+You can rotate the world by `n*90` degrees.
 Later in the output file you can interactively rotate your world.
-Possible values for this space separated list are: top-left, top-right, bottom-right, bottom-left.
+Possible values for this space-separated list are: top-left, top-right, bottom-right, bottom-left.
 Top left means that north is on the top left side on the map (same thing for other directions).
 This option defaults to top-left.